marknelsonengineer/empire/DESIGN.md

   - Iterate over all config and validate the values

 - There should be one single class that contains all config getters.
-- Improvement over classic Empire:  Consolidate all config in one place

 ## Object Model